Freyja-Folkvangr/ragpycp/README.md

 - ``RAGCP_CHANGELOG``: Show RagCP commit messages to allow users stay up to date of what they can do with the CP.
 Requires CHANGELOG_ENABLED: True and GITHUB_TOKEN

+- ``RATHENA_CHANGELOG``: Show rAthena commit messages to allow users stay up to date of what have changed on the server.
+Requires CHANGELOG_ENABLED: True and GITHUB_TOKEN

 # Optional environment variables

 List of other environment variables you need to configure in order to use optional features.